 - Talking to a construction site injury lawyer after an accident protects your rights and helps to keep your options open.
 Often after an accident, constructions companies will want to continue wth the project, so valuable evidence relative to the accident may be lost or destroyed.

 If You’ve Been Injured in a Construction Accident, We Can Help!

 Construction is one of the most dangerous occupations, in California and around the country.
 In 2015, the construction industry accounted for nearly one in five occupational deaths in California, with tens of thousands of additional injuries resulting in lost work days and injury-related restrictions.
 Although the nature of the work carries some risk, these injuries often result from negligence, including violation of occupational safety standards.

-We help people who have been injured on construction sites pursue the compensation they need and deserve.
+Thompson Law Office specializes in helping people who have been injured on construction sites pursue the compensation they need and deserve.